Muslim Brotherhood in Syria: 1976–82 Islamist insurgency

+A Syrian holds a Muslim Brotherhood symbol, Aleppo, 1950.

 On 16 June 1979, the Muslim Brotherhood carried out an attack on cadets at the Aleppo Artillery School, officially killing 83.

 Around this time, professor Yusef al-Yusef was assassinated in Aleppo.
 The Syrian government responded by sentencing to death about 15 prisoners, already accused of being Iraqi agents, for belonging to the Islamic resistance movement.
 Terrorist attacks then became a daily occurrence, particularly in Aleppo and other northern cities.
 The government tended to ascribe these attacks to the Brotherhood, but as the armed resistance gained widespread popular support and more loosely defined armed groups appeared, especially in poor neighborhoods, it became difficult to determine the extent of the Brotherhood's involvement.

 In November 1979, a Brotherhood leaflet stated:

 We reject all forms of despotism, out of respect for the very principles of Islam, and we don't demand the fall of Pharaoh so that another one can take his place.
 Religion is not imposed by force....

 In the days leading to 8 March 1980 (the seventeenth anniversary of the Ba'thist coup), nearly all Syrian cities were paralysed by strikes and protests, which developed into pitched battles with security forces.
 Many organisations, both religious and secular, were involved, including the Syrian Muslim Brotherhood.
 The government responded with overwhelming military force, sending in tens of thousands of troops, supported by tanks and helicopters.
 In and around Aleppo, hundreds of demonstrators were killed, and eight thousand were arrested.
 By April, the uprising had been crushed.